openshift/release/core-services/README.md

 Create a new directory for your service, containing all [necessary files](#quality-criteria-and-conventions).
 You may copy the `_TEMPLATE` directory and start using the files there.
-Add manifests and other configuration as needed, and make sure the `Makefile` in your directory applies all config when its `resources` and `admin-resources` are built.
+Add manifests and other configuration as needed.

-Add the name of the directory to the `SERVICES` list in the [Makefile](./Makefile).
-You should not need to modify this or any other Makefile in any way.

 ## Quality criteria and conventions

-1. All directories should contain `OWNERS`, `README.md` and `Makefile` files.
+1. All directories should contain `OWNERS` and `README.md` files.
 This is enforced by `make check` locally and by the `ci/prow/core-valid` check on pull requests.
-2. The `Makefile` should provide `resources` and `admin-resources` targets.
+2. Config is applied to the cluster using the [`applyconfig`](../tools/applyconfig) tool.
+The tool applies all YAML files under your service subdirectory.
+All YAML filenames should follow the following convention:
+    - All admin resources should be in `admin_*.yaml` files
+    - Names of YAML files that should not be applied to the cluster should start with `_`.
+    - The remaining YAML files are considered "standard" resources.
+3. `applyconfig` applies files in lexicographical order.
+In the case when some resources need to be created before others, this needs to be reflected by the naming of the files (e.g. by including a numerical component).
-   Calling the former should create all resources for which admin permissions are not necessary.
-The `config-updater` service account in the `ci` namespace must have permissions to perform all actions done in the `resources` targets.
+4. The `config-updater` service account in the `ci` namespace must have permissions to apply all standard resources.
-   Calling `admin-resources` should create all resources for which admin permissions is necessary.
-Presence of these targets is enforced by `make check` locally and by the `ci/prow/core-valid` check on pull requests.
-   Additionally, `make dry-core{-admin}` runs the appropriate target in dry-run mode.
-Passing `make dry-core` is enforced by the `ci/prow/core-dry` check.
-3. Makefiles and scripts called by them should use `$(APPLY)` variable instead of `oc apply`.
-This allows the universal dry-run to work.
-4. Destination namespaces should always be specified within a manifest, never by a `-n/--namespace` option or by relying on a currently set OpenShift project.
+5. Destination namespaces should always be specified within a manifest, never rely on a currently set OpenShift project.
-5. All ConfigMaps need to be set up for automated updates by the `config-updater` Prow plugin.
+6. All ConfigMaps need to be set up for automated updates by the `config-updater` Prow plugin.

 ## How to apply